Chapter Four: Things Narnian

 Trying hard to suppress a smile, Anelata nodded, her eyes shining with delight.
 I grinned, inordinately pleased to have been the one to bring her such pleasure.
 I bowed to disengage myself, because I knew I could have gone on talking to her all day.
-"I must go thank your mother for the tea, lady, but I'll send a page 'round to greet you after lunch on the morrow.
+"I must go thank your mother for the tea, lady, but I'll send a page 'round to greet you on the morrow.
 Until then."

 Lucy had re-acquired her music-loving young noble and Susan was listening to something Prince Vanine was saying, so when I stepped over to Duchess Aneles I was hardly surprised that her ladies drifted away, leaving us to talk.
 As I sat down beside her, I thanked her for the pleasant reception.